tjhorner/streetlens/README.md

 ### Image Extraction

-Once the track has been imported, StreetLens will extract key frames from the video using a modified version of `mapillary_tools` and display them when you view a track's details.
+Once the track has been imported, StreetLens will extract key frames from the video using [a modified version of `mapillary_tools`](https://github.com/tjhorner/mapillary_tools) and display them when you view a track's details.
 You can view the images with the embedded panorama viewer or download them to your computer.

 ![](screenshots/image-import.png)

+## Contributions

+I welcome contributions, but please be aware that this project is really early in development so there will likely be sweeping changes decently often.
+If you're interested in contributing, please open an issue first so we can discuss the changes you'd like to make.

+## License

+MIT